ramiqcom/app-ee-layers-next/README.md

 # ee-layers

-## API endpoint to generate earth engine tile and download link url
+## Frone End App to use API endpoint to generate earth engine tile and download link url

 ### Demo App to use the API